Our plugin, Servebolt Optimizer, enables you to:

 Control Accelerated Domains

-Main commands for Accelerated Domains where you can activate, deactivate or check the status of Accelerated Domains:
+Main commands for Accelerated Domains where you can activate, deactivate, or check the status of Accelerated Domains:

 wp servebolt acd activate // Activates the feature in Servebolt Optimizer wp servebolt acd deactivate // Deactivates the feature in Servebolt Optimizer wp servebolt acd status // Checking the status of Accelerated Domains in Servebolt Optimizer

 You can flush the Accelerated Domains cache from the command line.
 Either the cache for a specific URL or the whole site.
 Keep in mind that flushing the entire site is not recommended, as it will make the load on the site higher.
-Always try to flush that what’s needed:
+Always try to flush out what’s needed:

 wp servebolt cache purge all // Purges the whole site wp servebolt cache purge url <URL> // Purges the specific URL in the <URL> parameter